 Please get in touch with Mr Naqui hand therapist via the Contact page.

-Hand and Upper Limb surgery is usually very safe, although complications are possible in any form of surgery.
-The risks of surgery would have been discussed in the consent process – see Consent FAQ above.
-Risks specific to conditions are discussed in the handwrist and elbow conditions pages.
-Zaf and his team pay close attention to you before, during and after surgery.
+Hand and Upper Limb surgery is typically very safe, although complications are possible in any form of surgery.
+The risks of surgery will have been discussed in the consent process – see Consent FAQ above.
+Risks specific to conditions are discussed in the hand, wrist and elbow conditions pages.
+Mr Naqui and his team pay close attention to you before, during and after surgery.
 This will help to minimise the risks of surgery.
 You will be provided with a hospital phone number should you wish to speak to the team post-operatively in case of emergency.